Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Proof of Theorem

 \begin{lemma} The restriction of $\bfA(\omega,\kappa)$ onto $\bfX_{\mbox{\rm even-odd-even-odd}}$ has virtual levels at the thresholds of the essential spectrum $\lambda=\pm\jj(m-\abs{\omega})$ at the following values of $\omega\in(-m,m)\setminus\{0\}$ and $\kappa\in\R$: \begin{enumerate} \item For $\kappa<-1$ or $\kappa>2^{-1/2}$, there are virtual levels at $\lambda=\pm\jj(m-\omega)$ when $\omega=\mathcal{T}_\kappa^{+}:=\frac{(k+1)^2 m}{(3\kappa+2)\kappa}>0$. \item For $-1<\kappa<2^{-1/2}-1$, there are virtual levels at $\lambda=\pm\jj(m+\omega)$ when $\omega=\mathcal{T}_\kappa^{-}:=\frac{(k+1)^2 m}{(\kappa+2)\kappa}<0$. \end{enumerate} \end{lemma}

 \begin{proof} We first consider the case $\omega>0$.
 Let us find when an imaginary eigenvalue touches the essential spectrum at the endpoint $\lambda=\jj(m-\omega)$.
-(By Lemma~\ref{lemma-no}, the endpoints never correspond to eigenvalues.) \nn{Has to be shown} \nn{trying to show; see Lemma~\ref{lemma-no} above.} One needs
+(By Lemma~\ref{lemma-no}, the endpoints never correspond to eigenvalues.)
+One needs

 That is,